Environmental Science Course Offerings

 240 – Field Methods in Environmental Science and Geology (4)

 Prerequisites: GEOL 111 or EESC 110 or GEOG 110.
 The Earth & Environmental Sciences rely heavily on mapping and collection of physical, chemical, and biological field data.
-Student enrolled in the course will complete weekly laboratory and hands-on exercises to learn the essential field skills necessary to advance their careers in the earth sciences as technicians, academics, and/or educators.
+Students enrolled in the course will complete weekly laboratory and hands-on exercises to learn the essential field skills necessary to advance their careers in the earth sciences as technicians, academics, and/or educators.
 This introductory field course will provide a solid foundation to prepare students for advanced earth science study and/or a general introduction to the field methods within the discipline.
 Cross-listed as GEOL 240.

 307 – Environmental Soil Science (3)